 The piece immediately calls attention with the Coast Salish spindle whorl face at its centre, ringed by protective “ripples” that feature the area’s plants and animals.
 The art symbolizes Indigenous presence on this land, guardianship of the territory, and the life cycles of the Northwest Coast.
 Not all the birds are local, representing the diverse cultures present in this region.

-Since the summer of 2018, the Raven-Tacuara collaborative artistic history has been vibrant and consistent.
+Since the summer of 2018, the Raven-Tacuara Collective artistic history has been vibrant and consistent.
 The collective’s public art murals can be found in the Northwest of British Columbia, and individually our artists work can be found across Canada.

 Bringing influences from the traditional and contemporary indigenous styles of the Coastal First Nations, along with themes of abstraction and illustration, environment and culture, the artists create works that build a sense of place in the community.